 Commissioner Grefenberg cautioned that there may be some additional issues raised with the St. Louis Park presentation that needed to be addressed.
-Therefore, Commissioner Grefenberg stated that he wasn't yet ready to provide a final answer to Chair Becker since St. Louis Park provided an excellent example of how neighborhood forums are held, an issue that remained unclear to him, and how to deal with the issue of determining neighborhood association boundaries
+Therefore, Commissioner Grefenberg stated that he wasn't yet ready to provide a final answer to Chair Becker-Commissioner Grefenberg opined that since St. Louis Park had an provided an excellent example of how neighborhood forums are held, an issue that remained unclear to him, and how to deal with the issue of determining neighborhood association boundaries particularly with his support for the City Council reviewing boundaries for each neighborhood association.